Leidseplein: Leiden Square

 Leidseplein is one of the busiest centres for nightlife in the city.
 Historically, the square was the end of the road from Leiden; it served as a parking lot for horse-drawn traffic.
 Today, modern traffic travels through the square and side streets are packed with restaurants and nightclubs.
 The Stadsschouwburg, a national-renowned theatre, is the most notable architectural landmark on the square; the American Hotel is close by.

 2022 hostage crisis

-On February 22, 2022, a 27 year old man took at least one person hostage inside of an Apple Store in Leiden Square.
+On February 22, 2022, a 27 year old man took at least one person hostage inside of an Apple Store in Leidse Square.
 After a forced breach of the store by Dutch Police, all hostages were safely rescued.
 However, as a result of the breach, the hostage taker was killed.
+The 2025 Dutch film iHostage dramatises the incident.

-It is 36.5 kilometers from Alphen aan den Rijn, where in 2011, a shooting at a shopping mall took place, and approximately 150 meters from where the murder of well known crime reporter Peter R. de Vries, a key figure in the Marengo trial occurred.
+It is approximately 250 m from where well known crime reporter Peter R. de Vries, a key figure in the Marengo trial, was murdered.